teo/opencloud-helm/README.md

 ## Introduction

 OpenCloud is a cloud collaboration platform that provides file sync and share, document collaboration, and more.
-This Helm chart deploys OpenCloud with Keycloak for authentication, MinIO for object storage, and Collabora for document editing.
+This Helm chart deploys OpenCloud with Keycloak for authentication, MinIO for object storage, and multiple options for document editing including Collabora and OnlyOffice.

 ## Prerequisites